ABOUT

 • prioritize obedience, regardless of how your dog is feeling

-• will try anything you saw online that seems to work instantly, including aversives
+• will try anything that seems to work instantly, including aversives

 • don’t have the time or patience to help your dog learn the skills they need